Maasai language: Usage

-The Maasai have resisted the expansion of European languages as well as that of Swahili in East Africa.
+The Maasai have resisted the expansion of both European languages and Swahili in East Africa.
 Maasai speakers engage in frequent trade using their language.
 However, close contact with other ethnic groups in East Africa and the rise of English as a lingua franca has led to a reduction in the speakers of Maasai.
 In Tanzania, former President Nyerere encouraged the adoption of Swahili as an official language to unite the many different ethnic groups in Tanzania, as well as English to compete on a global scale.
 Although the Maasai language, often referred to as Maa, has survived despite the mass influx of English and Swahili education systems, economic plans, and more, the socioeconomic climate that the Maasai people face in East Africa keeps them, and their language, as an under-represented minority.

 The Maasai way of life is embedded in their language.
-Specifically, the economic systems of trade that the Maasai rely on to maintain their nomadic way of life, rely on the survival of the Maasai language, even in its minority status.
+Specifically, the economic systems of trade that the Maasai rely on to maintain their nomadic lifestyle rely on the Maasai language.
 With language endangerment, the Maasai people would continue to be threatened and their cultural integrity threatened.
-The minority status that the language currently faces has already threatened traditional Maasai practices.
+The minority status the language currently faces has already threatened traditional Maasai practices.
 Fewer and fewer groups of Maasai continue to be nomadic in the region, choosing to settle instead in close-knit communities to keep their language and other aspects of their culture alive.